 Review Time: Review time is the time necessary for plan checkers to complete their review of your project and documents.
 Depending on the JHA, this can range anywhere from days to months.

 Valuation: Valuation is also an important detail to include in your permit application.
-It is the estimated construction cost and is often one of the items jurisdictions use to determine your plan check and permit issuance fees.
+It is the construction cost and is often one of the items jurisdictions use to determine your plan check and permit issuance fees.